jupitercow/sewn-in-xml-sitemap/README.md

 # Sewn In XML Sitemap

-A nice and simple way to create XML Sitemaps when a page or post is saved.
+Simple way to automatically generate XML Sitemaps when a page or post is saved.
 Very simple, no cruft or extra features you won't use.
+There are two main customizations available.

+*	Choose which post types are added (posts and pages by default)
+*	Adds a meta box to all included post types to remove single posts from being added to the sitemap

-It also works well with our Sewn In Simple SEO plugin.
+It also works well with our [Sewn In Simple SEO](https://github.com/jupitercow/sewn-in-simple-seo) plugin.
 When both are installed, they integrate together.

 ## Control what post types are added